 By dropping a weekend of going out and at the same time cutting down on the number of drinks once you’re out, you can save a significant amount of money during the entire month.

 It’s easy to get into a taxi after a trip to town – but it’s expensive!
-It will be especially expensive if you are out very often.
+It will be especially expensive if you are out quite often.

-Going home: Is it a short way home?
-By walking the road home for 10 – 20 minutes, you can quickly save quite a bit in taxi money.
+Walk home: Is it a short way home?
+By walking the way home for 10 – 20 minutes, you can quickly save quite a bit of taxi money.
 Also, you get to burn some calories that the evening has brought with it.

-Take the night bus: Many places have dedicated night buses (or metro) that take people home from the city.
+Take the night bus: Many places have dedicated night buses (or subway/metro) that take people home from the city.
 The night buses are often very affordable and in some cases free.

-Arranging a ride with friends: Arranging a ride with friends, family or “acquaintances” at a fixed price in advance for the city trip can often save you a good amount of money.
+Arrange a ride with friends: Arranging a ride with friends, family or even acquaintances at a fixed price in advance for a trip can often save you a good amount of money.

 Many social gatherings involve spending money, but there is a lot you can do with friends without it costing a whole lot.